Liam Fox: NATO

 He has very strong Atlanticist views.
 He believes that NATO is the cornerstone of the United Kingdom and Europe's defence and that NATO must have primacy over the European Union including the right of first refusal for all matters relating to the defence of continental Europe.
 He has been critical of the common funding mechanism within NATO and has called for a system to be used that allows for more proportionate burden sharing between NATO member states for NATO led military operations.

 European Union

 He is considered to be staunchly Eurosceptic and opposed to European defence integration as well as European political integration.
 He is opposed to the European Commission having any role in defence policy.
 He believes that the European Security and Defence Policy duplicates and takes away scarce national resources from NATO.
-He specifically opposes the defence provisions in the Lisbon Treaty.
-He serves as a vice-president of the eurosceptic pressure group Conservatives for Britain.

-Capital punishment

-He does not support capital punishment.

-Disabilities

-He is the sponsor of a Down Syndrome Bill in the 58th parliament.

 Abortion

 Fox is critical of abortion and has called for "huge restriction, if not abolition" on the UK's "pro-abortion laws".
 In an interview with Morgan and Platell, Fox elaborated on these views, stating that he would "like to see [abortion limits] brought down...well below 20 weeks; I'd like to see us look at limits more akin to some of the European countries at 12 or 14 weeks."

 He went on to state that "a society that actually aborts 180,000 unborn children every year is a society that needs to be asking a lot of questions about itself.
 For me, it's a simple personal belief.
 It says, "thou shall not kill", it doesn't say, thou shall not kill unless Parliament says it's OK.
 For the same reason I'm against the death penalty.
 However, I do accept...that if the majority of the population decide that it's something they find acceptable, I've got to live with that.
 But I'm not going to be quiet and I'm not going to pretend that my views are other than they are for the sake of political convenience."